colindiorio/Coding-Challenges/Challenges/ProjectEuler/evenFibonacciNumbers.md

     let total = 0;

     while (currentNum <= n) {
-        if (currentNum % 2 === 0) {
+        // If the most recent number is even, add it to the total if (currentNum % 2 === 0) {
             total += currentNum;
         }

+        // previousNum gets assigned the value of currentNum, and
-        [previousNum, currentNum] = [currentNum, previousNum + currentNum];
+        // currentNum gets assigned the sum of itself and the previousNum [previousNum, currentNum] = [currentNum, previousNum + currentNum];
     }